abdulkaderghandoura/ml-repo-template/README.md

-# ml-repo-template
-A Template for Machine Learning Repositories
+# Machine Learning Project Template
+This repository serves as a template for organizing machine learning projects.
+Contributions from the community are appreciated for enhancing and refining this template.